-In order to determine if LgtE mediated the addition of galactose to both the α and β chains of gonococcal LOS, we tested whether purified LgtE was able to modify LOS isolated from N. subflava strain 44.
-This strain makes two LOS structures, with the smaller LOS structure possessing a glucose on both the α and β chains (28).
-LOS isolated from this strain fails to bind monoclonal antibody 3G9; reactivity with this monoclonal antibody requires that the α and β chains consist of lactose (35).
-The data presented in Fig. 6C indicate that LgtE was able to modify the LOS expressed by N. subflava 44.
+In order to determine if LgtE mediates the addition of galactose onto both the? and? chains of gonococcal LOS, we tested whether purified LgtE was able to modify LOS isolated from N. subflava strain 44.
+This strain makes two LOS structures, with the smaller LOS structure possessing a glucose on both the? and? chains (28).
+LOS isolated from this strain fails to bind the Mab 3G9; reactivity with this Mab requires that the? and? chains consist of lactose (35).
+The data presented in Fig. 6, panel C indicate that LgtE is able to modify the LOS expressed by N. subflava 44.